 Welcome to Płock

-Płock was a royal residence between 1079 and 1138 and the first Mazovian town to be given a municipal charter (in 1237).
-Its city walls were built in the 14th century and the town developed as a wealthy trading centre until the 16th century.
-The flooding of the Vistula in 1532, when half the castle and part of the defensive walls slid into the river, was merely a portent of further disasters to come, and the wars, fires and plagues that struck the town in the following centuries brought its importance to an end.
+Płock was a royal residence between 1079 and 1138 and received its municipal charter in 1237.
+The city walls were built in the 14th century and the town developed as a wealthy trading centre until the 16th century.
+The flooding of the Vistula in 1532, when half the castle and part of the defensive walls slid into the river, was merely a portent of further disasters to come, and the wars, fires, plagues and pogroms that struck the town in the following centuries ended its importance.